ragardner/tktrees/DOCUMENTATION.md

 1. Find: Clicking the find button will attempt to find either an ID or detail.
     - This depends on which is selected in the drop-down box on the right of "Find".
     - The drop-down box below the Find button will display any results found within the CURRENTLY viewed hierarchy.
-    - All finds are **not** case sensitive, including "exact match".
+    - All finds are not case sensitive, including "exact match".
 2. Hierarchy: This is the drop-down box where you can select which parent column/hierarchy to view.
+3. Tag ID: tags the selection.
+Tagged IDs show up in the dropdown next to the button.
+See Guides -> Tag IDs.

-1. In the sheet panel:
+In the sheet panel:

-    - Tagged IDs (Ctrl + T): Allows you to tag IDs, tagged IDs show up in the dropdown box next to the button and persist through saving as .json and .xlsx.
+- Tagged IDs (Ctrl + T): same tagging as in the tree.
+See Guides -> Tag IDs.
 - Find: Works the same way that the Find button for the Tree panel works except it searches the sheet instead.

 ---